Sexual Harassment Policies

 The Board of Trustees of Mohawk Valley Community College has adopted the following policy statements:

-A. Non-Discrimination and Affirmative Action as Related to Admissions.
+A. Anti-Discrimination and Affirmative Action as Related to Admissions.
 Educational Programs and Activities, and Equal Employment Opportunity.

 B. Sexual Harassment: Mohawk Valley Community College does not condone and will not knowingly permit sexual harassment.
 The Board of Trustees expects that all judgments about, and actions toward students and employees will be based on their qualifications, abilities, and performance.
 This position is in keeping with the spirit and intent of various federal laws and guidelines which address the issue of fair employment practices, ethical standards, and enforcement procedures.